pocesar/twitter-kohana/README.md

 ```

 Done.
 The redirect should happen in a popup, since the callback calls `window.close()`.
 The module takes care of the cookies and session variables for you.
-If you want, extend the original `Controller_Twitterauth_Index` controller so you can control the denied / errors by yourself (currently it simply ignores it)
+If you want, overwrite the original `Controller_Twitterauth_Index` controller so you can control the denied / errors by yourself (currently it simply ignores it) or even override the callback Route using `Route::set('twitter-auth', 'your-route')`